ankitnewjobs/Terraform/Day:- 07 Multiple-Provider-Configurations/Readme.md

      }

-#### Step-03: Referencing the Non-Default Provider in Resources

-When a resource needs to use a specific provider configuration (non-default), you reference it with the provider attribute.
+#### Step-03: Referencing the Non-Default Provider in Resources: When a resource needs to use a specific provider configuration (non-default), you reference it with the provider attribute.
 The format used is <PROVIDER_NAME>.<ALIAS_NAME>.

-- **Example of Referencing a Non-Default Provider**

-  # Provider-2: Create a resource group in the West US region using the "provider2-westus" provider
+- **Example of Referencing a Non-Default Provider**: # Provider-2: Create a resource group in the West US region using the "provider2-westus" provider

   resource "azurerm_resource_group" "myrg2" {
     name     = "myrg-2"